Tuesday, October 22, 2024

 ____________________________________

-²And what were the primary claims that resulted in His death.
-He was God with us.
-He was the promised and long awaited Messiah; the Christ; the only Annointed of God.
-Religion and "good" deeds can not and do not restore us to the Father.
+Religion and "good" deeds do not and can not restore us to the Father.
 Only He could and does if we believe him and the claims he made about himself.
 He invites us to come and believe

 ³No other religion or religious founder made this claim, much less fulfilled it.
 NO ONE!

-⁵This blog may help.
+⁵This blog may also help.

 Sunday, September 22, 2024